Lester D. Mallory

 Mallory subsequently served in liberated Paris, from Christmas Eve 1944 until mid-1945.
 During his tour of duty in Paris, Mallory was granted permission by the Department of State to marry a foreign national, Eleanor Mercedes Struck y Bulnes, whom he had met in Mexico City.
 He then returned to the U.S., where he was liaison officer between USDA's Office of Foreign Agricultural Relations and the U.S. Department of State.
 Mallory was assigned to Havana as counselor of embassy (deputy chief of mission) in 1947 and in 1949 to Buenos Aires in the same capacity.
 On August 23, 1950, President Truman appointed Mallory to the personal rank of Minister.

 Mallory served as Ambassador to Jordan from 1953 to 1958 and to Guatemala in 1958 and 1959.
 During his tour of duty in Jordan, on July 20, 1955, Mallory was promoted to the then-highest Foreign Service rank, Career Minister.
 Mallory was a Deputy Assistant Secretary of State for Western Hemisphere Affairs in 1960 and retired from the State Department on October 31 of that year.

 Mallory then joined the Inter-American Development Bank, working in Washington, D.C., Costa Rica, and Panama, and helped establish the anthropology department at the University of Guadalajara, Mexico.
 In 1961 the Guatemalan government presented him with the Order of the Quetzal.

 He lived in Lake Forest, California and died following a heart attack at Saddleback Hospital in Laguna Hills, California.
 The conference room of the Foreign Agricultural Service's office in the U.S. Embassy in Mexico City is named in his honor.
 His oral history interview was published by the Association for Diplomatic Studies and Training.

 His role in the embargo against Cuba

-As Deputy Assistant Secretary, he wrote an internal memo on April 6, 1960, to initiate the United States embargo against Cuba.
-Mallory proposed denying money and supplies to Cuba, decreasing their wages, and bringing about hunger and desperation.
+As Deputy Assistant Secretary, he wrote an internal memo on April 6, 1960, suggesting an embargo.
+He said that, since "[m]ost Cubans support Castro" and "there is no effective political opposition ... [t]he only foreseeable means of alienating internal support is through disenchantment and disaffection based on economic dissatisfaction and hardship".
+Mallory proposed "denying money and supplies to Cuba, to decrease monetary and real wages, to bring about hunger, desperation and overthrow of government".
 Later that year, the Eisenhower administration instituted the embargo.

-In a secret memorandum, declassified in 1991, Mallory wrote on April 6, 1960: "Most Cubans support Castro…There is no effective political opposition (…) The only possible way to make the government lose domestic support is by provoking disappointment and discouragement through economic dissatisfaction and hardships (…) Every possible means should be immediately used to weaken the economic life (…) denying Cuba funds and supplies to reduce nominal and real salaries with the objective of provoking hunger, desperation and the overthrow of the government."
+The memo was declassified in 1991.